Alexandre-Freitas-Sys/works-by-alexandre-freitas/README-en.md

 ### 🚀 Updates will be constant, as I believe growth is continuous, and a good professional never stops evolving.

 ## 🛠 Habilidades
-Markdown, HTML, CSS, PHP, Payton, Cybersecurity ...
+Markdown, HTML, CSS, PHP, Python, Cybersecurity ...

 ### ↩️ [Voltar](README.md)